 Action number Short description 12.
-Transport package app roval [national uniformity] IRRS module number 11c Summary report section 5.6 IAEA safety standard requirement(s) GSR Part 1 - Requirement 7: Coordination of different authorities with responsibilities for safety within the regulatory framework for safety 2.18.
+Transport package app Transport package approval [national uniformity] IRRS module number 11c Summary report section 5.6 IAEA safety standard requirement(s) GSR Part 1 - Requirement 7: Coordination of different authorities with responsibilities for safety within the regulatory framework for safety 2.18.
 Where several authorities have responsibilities for safety within the regulatory framework for safety, the responsibilities and functions of each authority shall be clearly specified in the relevant legislation.
-The government shall ensure that there is appropriate coordination of and liaison between the various authorities concerned in areas such as: (11) Safety in the transport of dangerous goods, including nuclear materia and radioactive material; This coordination and liaison can be achieved by means of memoranda of understanding, appropriate communication and regular meetings.
+The government shall ensure that there is appropriate coordination of and liaison between the various authorities concerned in areas such as: (11) Safety in the transport of dangerous goods, including nuclear material and radioactive material; This coordination and liaison can be achieved by means of memoranda of understanding, appropriate communication and regular meetings.
 Such coordination assists in achieving consistency and in enabling authorities to benefit from each other's experience.
-Context material, low dispersib more of uranium hexal B(U) packages, Type B(certificates.
-States and Territories a ackage design (including special form le radioactive material, packages co fluoride, packages containing fissile M) packages, Type C packages) and also perform these functions or may nese authorisations, or assistance in oplications. ntaining 0.1 kg or material, Type validations of request Action to perform use by all jurisdictions.
-Australia and maintain Additionally the arrang ess for the management of transport For example a register of all certific this information in a readily accessi ements whereby jurisdictions recog olf of a jurisdiction are to be docume ates issued in ble format. mise or perform Deadline 2020 2 Organisation/person responsible RHC/ARPANSA 75
+Context ARPANSA certifies of package design (including special form radioactive material, low dispersible radioactive material, packages containing 0.1 kg or more of uranium hexafluoride, packages containing fissile material, Type B(U) packages, Type B(M) packages, Type C packages) and validations of certificates.
+States and Territories also perform these functions or may request ARPANSA to provide these authorisations, or assistance in the review and assessment of these applications.
+Action to perform Establish a formal process for the management of transport certification for use by all jurisdictions.
+For example a register of all certificates issued in Australia and maintain this information in a readily accessible format.
+Additionally the arrangements whereby jurisdictions recognise or perform authorisations on behalf of a jurisdiction are to be documented to ensure clarity.
+Deadline 2020 Organisation/person responsible RHC/ARPANSA

 Action number Short description 13.
-Transport inspection a and verification IRRS module number 11c Summary report section 7.6 IAEA safety standard requirement(s) SSR-6, 307-308 307.
+Transport inspection and verification IRRS module number 11c Summary report section 7.6 IAEA safety standard requirement(s) SSR-6, 307-308 307.
 The competent authority shall assure compliance with these Regulations.
 308. The relevant competent authority shall arrange for periodic assessments of the radiation doses to persons due to the transport of radioactive material, to ensure that the system of protection and safety complies with the Basic Safety Standards [2].
 GUIDE TS-G-1.5 Compliance Assurance for the Safe Transport of Radioactive Material: 2.5.
 Through the compliance assurance programme, the competent authority should obtain assurance that all transport requirements are being met in practice by the users of the Transport Regulations.
 Monitoring of the effectiveness of compliance is generally performed by routine, periodic inspections (announced or unannounced) of the user's activities.
 For consignors, such inspections are generally examinations of the procedures before, during or after the transport.
 For carriers, such inspections are generally performed during or after the transport.
-The frequency of inspection should be established by taking into account the scope and potential importance to safety of the user's activities Context th the standard.
-However, ARPANSA mmendations of the safety guide. has not Action to perform nt a system for inspection of handlin s and carriers of packages while in t Deadline Mid 2019 Y C × Organisation/person responsible ARPANSA · ^ , Jan 207
+The frequency of inspection should be established by taking into account the scope and potential importance to safety of the user's activities Context 1 h the standard.
+However, ARPANSA mmendations of the safety guide. has not Action to perform 1 nt a system for inspection of handling s and carriers of packages while in tr Deadline Mid 2019 Organisation/person responsible ARPANSA